percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 EKTPlaintext.
 This specification defines the interface to the cipher, in order to abstract the interface away from the details of that function.
 This specification also defines the default cipher that is used in EKT.
 The default cipher described in (#DefaultCipher) MUST be implemented, but another cipher that conforms to this interface MAY be used.
+The cipher used for a given EKTCiphertext value is negotiated using the supported\_ekt\_ciphers and indicated with the SPI value in the FullEKTField.

 An EKTCipher consists of an encryption function and a decryption function.
 The encryption function E(K, P) takes the following inputs: